+Implementation.
 The code generated for a production gets the evaluator for conventional children as parameter, but not for higher-order children.
-Instead, the evaluator is obtained by applying the catamorphism $sem\M$ to the tree constructed for attribute inst.c.
+Instead, the evaluator is obtained by applying the catamorphism sem_M to the tree constructed for attribute inst.c.

-Later sections make heavy use of higher-order children to expose Haskell functions as a flat tree to exploit the AG's composition mechanism.
+Abstraction.
+Later sections make heavy use of higher-order children as a means to view Haskell functions as a tree so that the composition mechanism as offered by AGs can be exploited.
 Since this pattern is important we give now two examples:

-- Figure 3 shows a tree Uniq as abstraction for a dispenser of unique numbers.
+- Figure 4 shows a tree Uniq as abstraction for a dispenser of unique numbers.
 The tree itself is just a plain node Next.
-The required information is in the attributes. - Figure 4 shows how to express local attributes with higher-order children.
+The required information is in the attributes. - Figure 5 shows how to express local attributes with higher-order children.